Recurrent Structural Policy Gradient for Partially Observable Mean Field Games: Abstract

 \section{Abstract}

-Mean Field Games (MFGs) provide a principled framework for modeling interactions in large population models: at scale, population dynamics become deterministic, with uncertainty entering only through aggregate shocks--- or \textit{common noise}.
-However, algorithmic progress has been limited since model-free methods are too high variance and exact methods scale poorly.
-Recent Hybrid Structural Methods (HSMs) use Monte Carlo rollouts for the common noise in combination with exact estimation of the expected return, conditioned on those samples.
-However, HSMs have not been scaled to Partially Observable settings.
-We propose \textit{Recurrent Structural Policy Gradient} (RSPG), the first history-aware HSM for settings involving shared aggregate observations.
-We also introduce MFAX, our JAX-based framework for MFGs.
-By leveraging known transition dynamics, RSPG achieves state-of-the-art performance as well as an order-of-magnitude faster convergence and solves, for the first time, a macroeconomics MFG with heterogeneous agents, common noise and history-aware policies.
-MFAX is publicly available at: \url{https://github.com/CWibault/mfax}.
+Mean Field Games (MFGs) provide a principled framework for modelling interactions in large population systems.
+However, algorithmic progress has been limited since model-free methods are high variance and exact methods scale poorly.
+Recent Hybrid Structural Methods (HSMs) reduce variance while maintaining tractability by leveraging low-dimensional individual state and action spaces and known transition dynamics to compute the exact expected return conditioned on Monte Carlo rollouts of common noise.
+However, HSMs have not been extended to partially observable settings.
+We propose \textit{Recurrent Structural Policy Gradient} (RSPG), the first history-aware HSM for MFGs with public partial information.
+RSPG achieves an order-of-magnitude faster convergence than model-free RL methods while learning history-aware behaviour, unlike current HSMs.
+To facilitate research into MFGs, we also introduce MFAX, our JAX-based framework for MFGs that supports both analytic and sample-based mean-field updates.
+MFAX and usage examples can be found at \url{https://clarisse-wibault.github.io/rspg/}.